 8 classic books by Indigenous writers that deserve another look

-June is Indigenous Book Club Month and National Indigenous History Month in Canada.
-To mark this month, Métis writer Cherie Dimaline curated this list of eight classic books by Indigenous writers that deserve a second look.
+June is National Indigenous History Month in Canada.
+In 2018, Métis writer Cherie Dimaline curated this list of eight classic books by Indigenous writers for CBC Books.

 "Here is the seminal work that brought the word Métis into Canadian homes and the name Maria Campbell into our hearts.
 An autobiographical accounting of a woman, a mother, a community and a nation, Halfbreed is a masterpiece that has stood the test of time and continues to bring voice and bestow power."